python/cpython/Doc/library/os.rst

    * :attr:`si_code` (see :data:`CLD_EXITED` for possible values)

    If :data:`WNOHANG` is specified and there are no matching children in the requested state, ``None`` is returned.
-If there are no matching children that could be waited for, :exc:`ChildProcessError` is raised.
+   Otherwise, if there are no matching children that could be waited for, :exc:`ChildProcessError` is raised.

    .. availability:: Unix, not Emscripten, not WASI.